Mexican lawmakers to vote on legalizing marijuana

 The sweeping reform is partly aimed at curbing drug-related violence that claims thousands of lives each year in the Latin American nation.

-The move would make Mexico, home to 126 million people, one of just a few countries, including Uruguay and Canada, to legalize cannabis for recreational use.
+The step would make Mexico, home to 126 million people, one of just a few countries, including Uruguay and Canada, to legalize cannabis for recreational use.

-"In theory, it will create the largest legal market in the world due to Mexico's production capacity," said Lisa Sanchez, director of the NGO Mexico United Against Crime.
+"In theory, it will create the largest legal market in the world due to Mexico's production capacity," said Lisa Sanchez, director of Mexico United Against Crime, a non-governmental organization.

 In Mexico, "marijuana grows in natural conditions without the energy investments that are made in Canada, for example," she said.

-The legislation will be debated and put to a vote in the lower house of Congress, the Chamber of Deputies, following its approval by the Senate in November.
+The lower house of Congress, the Chamber of Deputies, began debating the bill Wednesday ahead of a planned vote, following its approval by the Senate in November.

 The landmark reform could transform the land of the drug cartels into a huge legal cannabis market